TrisPatt/Disney-quiz-game/README.md

 ### Manual Testing

 - The website was tested on Chrome, Edge, Firefox and Safari
-- Each page was tested on a Macbook pro and Surface pro 7 laptop, ipad mini, iphone XR and Honer 70 android mobile
+- This was tested on an Apple Macbook pro and Windows surface pro 7 laptop, ipad mini, iphone XR, Honer 70 and Huawei p30 pro
 - Dev tools was used to test various screen sizes

 ### Lighthouse Report

-- The lighthouse report showed excellent accessibility scores across every page for mobile and desktop
+- The lighthouse report showed exemplary accessibility scores for mobile and desktop

 ![Lighthouse report](assets/images/readme-images/lighthouse.webp)